githubpartners/microsoft-learn/github/a-beginner's-guide-to-prompt-engineering-with-github-copilot/includes/2-understanding-prompt-engineering.md

 Prompt engineering is the practice of giving an AI model specific instructions to produce the results you want.
 A prompt is a sequence of text or a line of code that can trigger a response from an AI model.
 These AI models will only do what you tell them to do, so the more specific the instructions the better the results will be.
 Being vague or simple in your instructions will often provide a wide variety of undesired results.

 Then same concept is true in everyday situations.
 For example, if you asked someone to make you a sandwich and the only instructions you gave them was, "Make me a sandwich", then it's very likely you'll get a sandwich that you didn't want.
 However, if instead you gave them a series of specific steps or instructions, you can get closer to your desired outcome.
-So, If I wanted a turkey, bacon, and avocado sandwich, I could get closer to my desired outcome with the following prompt.
+So, If you wanted a turkey, bacon, and avocado sandwich, you could get closer to your desired outcome with the following prompt.

 - Open the bag of wheat bread and take two slices of the bread out of the bag
 - Lay the slices of bread side by side on the table